Stochastic Control Methods for Optimization: Introduction

 \begin{thm}[Global Convergence of the Method] Let $\mathcal V_0 =G(\mu^*)= \inf_{\mu} G(\mu)$.
 Under certain regularity assumptions of $G$, the normalized finite-particle value converges to the global minimum, i.e.,

-where $L_{\eps}$ depends on $\eps$ and the regularity of $G$, and $C_2$ depends on $d$, the Lipschitz constant of $G$, and the Wasserstein-2 distance ($\mathcal W_2(\delta_{x_0},\mu^*)$) between $\delta_{x_0}$ and $\mu^*$. \end{thm} For clarity of exposition, we assume that all particles start from the same deterministic point $x_0\in\bR^d$.
+where $\mathbf{x}^0=(x^0_1,\ldots,x^0_N)=(x_0,\ldots,x_0)\in\bR^{Nd}$, $L_{\eps}$ depends on $\eps$ and the regularity of $G$, and the constant $C$ depends on $d$, the H\"older norm and exponent of $G$, and the 2-Wasserstein distance ($\mathcal W_2(\delta_{x_0},\mu^*)$) between $\delta_{x_0}$ and $\mu^*$. \end{thm} The above theorem summarizes the convergence results presented in Theorems \ref{thm:value_convergence} and \ref{thm:regularization_error}.
+For clarity of exposition, we assume that all particles start from the same deterministic point $x_0\in\bR^d$.
 More generally, if the initial positions are sampled i.i.d.\ according to an arbitrary law $\mu_0\in\Pcal$, then the total approximation error contains an additional term that accounts for the discrepancy between $\mu_0$ and the empirical initial distribution; see Corollary~\ref{cor:general_measure}.
-Moreover, under the regularity and convexity conditions of Proposition~\ref{prop-well-posedness-mfc}, the constant $L_{\eps}$ in the particle approximation estimate can be chosen uniformly in $\eps$; see Theorem~\ref{thm:value_convergence}.
+Moreover, under the regularity, averaged convexity, and coercivity conditions of Proposition~\ref{prop-well-posedness-mfc}, the constant $L_{\eps}$ in the particle approximation estimate can be chosen uniformly in $\eps$; see Theorem~\ref{thm:value_convergence}.